 Where to Stay in London

 Thankfully, London’s public transport network is one of the best in the world.
-Which means you can stay on the outskirts of London, and be able to reach the city centre quickly and easily.
+This means you can stay on the outskirts of London, and be able to reach the city centre quickly and easily.
 With 4 days in London or more, I’d say this is a valid option.
 But any less than that, my advice would be to stay central.

 Here’s a brief overview of the best neighbourhoods to stay in London: